 Indicator (f) All criminal investigations potentially can include a referral for an administrative review if the evidence supports that a staff person's actions or inactions led to an inmate-on-inmate sexual assault.
-Administrative investigations into sexual harassment claims or other staff actions in sexual misconduct investigations can result in a discipline outside of termination.
-All administrative investigations that are completed are required to have a related investigation file which includes written or oral statements, video or other physical evidence, and the reasoning behind the conclusions reached.
+Administrative investigations into sexual harassment claims or other staff actions in sexual misconduct investigations can result in discipline outside of termination.
+All administrative investigation file which includes written or oral statements, video or other physical evidence, and the reasoning behind the conclusions reached.
 As the facility's Intelligence Unit completes an initial assessment to determine if there were potential criminal acts they to can identify administrative concerns that would warrant further investigation.
 The investigator would review the staff's actions or inaction that lead to the reported abuse.
 Policy 030.4 sets forth the requirement of administrative investigation to assess staff actions.
 "Must include an effort to determine whether staff actions or failures to act contributed to the abuse."